 Austin Resource Recovery cannot sweep streets without curbs, but litter is periodically picked up by hand from these streets.

 The street sweeping system is designed to clean the gutters and prevent automotive fluids and other contaminants from polluting Austin's creeks and waterways.
 Clean streets provide a healthy, safe and attractive environment for all users of the roadway.
-City street sweeping crews remove more than 6,200 tons of trash and debris from roadways each year; that's the equivalent of 4,150 average-sized cars!
+City street sweeping crews remove nearly 6,200 tons of trash and debris from roadways each year; that's the equivalent of 3,333 average-sized cars!
 Learn more about how you can help reduce litter at LetsCanItAustin.org.

 Keep your trees trimmed so that there is a least 14 feet of clearance above your curb.
 Trim your bushes so they do not block the curb line.